calebhailey/sensu-go-metric-tag-enrichment/README.md

       --entity-labels    Add a tag for every entity label to every metric.
       --event-labels     Add a tag for every event label to every metric.
-  -f, --filter string    Comma separated list of tags to exclude. (default "sensu.io/managed_by") -h, --help             help for sensu-metric-tag-mutator -n, --namespace        Add a "namespace" tag containing the entity namespace to every metric.
+  -f, --filter string    Comma separated list of tags to exclude. (default "sensu.io/managed_by") -h, --help             help for sensu-go-metric-tag-enrichment -n, --namespace        Add a "namespace" tag containing the entity namespace to every metric.
   -r, --require string   Comma separated list of tags to include on all metrics, even if no matching  labels are found

-Use "sensu-metric-tag-mutator [command] --help" for more information about a command.
+Use "sensu-go-metric-tag-enrichment [command] --help" for more information about a command.
 ```

 ## Configuration